+In this tutorial, we will show you how to install Htop on CentOS 6.
 For those of you who didn’t know, Htop is an interactive and real-time system-monitor process-viewer written for Linux.
 It is designed to replace the Unix program top.
 It shows a frequently updated list of the processes running on a computer, normally ordered by the amount of CPU usage.
 Unlike top, htop provides a full list of processes running, instead of the top resource-consuming processes.
-Htop uses colour and gives visual information about processor, swap and memory status.
+Htop uses color and gives visual information about processor, swap, and memory status.
 It is a must-have when you want to monitor the resources of your Linux server over an ssh connection for example.

 Install Htop on CentOS 6

 Step 1.
-First, add yum repository your system.
+First, add the yum repository to your system.

 wget http://packages.sw.be/rpmforge-release/rpmforge-release-0.5.2-2.el6.rf.i686.rpm rpm -ihv rpmforge-release*.rf.i686.rpm